YeoLab/onboarding/_sources/tscc.txt

 Get ``gscripts`` access to software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+0. Before you're able to clone the gscripts github repo, you'll need to add
+   your ssh keys on TSCC to your Github account.
+Follow `Github's instructions
+   for generating SSH keys`_.

 1. First, clone the ``gscripts`` github repo to your home directory on TSCC
    (this assumes you've already created a github account).
 We will use
    hub_, a command-line wrapper for git that makes using ``git`` + Github